austinbeauch/LED-Strip/README.md

 #TODO
 Future steps for the program  include
-* Fix the music responsiveness (complications with interference between LED voltage and sound sensor)
+* Fixing the music responsiveness (complications with interference between LED voltage and sound sensor)
-* Accept button presses while cycling
+* Accepting button presses while cycling
-* Add manual colour cycles
+* Adding manual colour cycles
-* Hide under desk so there isn't a mess of wires on top of my computer open for the world to see
+* Hiding under desk so there isn't a mess of wires on top of my computer open for the world to see